elastisys/compliantkubernetes/docs/user-guide/prepare.md

 !!! elastisys "For Elastisys Managed Services Customers"

-    You can order Managed Welkin by filing a [service ticket](https://elastisys.atlassian.net/servicedesk/).
-Here are the highlights:
+    You can ask questions, get additional information, set up a call with our experts or order a managed service environment by emailing **sales@elastisys.com**.

+    The highlights of ordering a managed service environment are:

     * **Infrastructure provider**: You choose it, among the Elastisys Partners.
     * **Business Continuity**: Kubernetes Cluster always feature 3 control plane Nodes.